TheRabbittt/rpi-docker-setups/README.md

 It's That Simple, You Should Know be able to head to https://RaspberryPiIP:9443 in your browser and reach portainer.

 ## Installing PiHole + Cloudflared
-Same Idea as before, create a directory and copy paste this into a docker-compose.yml file.
 ``` Bash
 version: "3.4"